 Both cars have well laid out interiors, the dashboard makes sense to use and controls are easily labelled and within reach, but the Qashqai feels a bit more upmarket.
 It uses softer furnishings, which is one of the reasons for its larger price tag, where the Nissan Juke still uses a lot of harder and shinier looking plastics in the interior.

 The Nissan Qashqai also includes a fully digital dashboard in some of the higher trim models where the Nissan Juke only offers a partially digital dashboard and no option to add a heads up display either.
 The heads up display will project things like sat nav directions and your speed into your line of site, which is really useful for keeping your eyes on the road.

 The Nissan Qashqai and the Nissan Juke share a lot of standard equipment, such as LED headlights, lane departure warning with intelligent lane intervention, intelligent emergency breaking, cruise control, and steel wheels on entry level models.

 The largest difference in performance is the engine options available for each one.
-The Juke currently offers one petrol engine (although a hybrid is being released this year) whilst the Qashqai has two and also the option for two or four wheel drive.
+The Nissan Juke currently offers one petrol engine (although the New Nissan Juke Hybrid is being released this year) whilst the Nissan Qashqai has two and also the option for two or four wheel drive.